martinjhnhadley/training_geo-intro-to-R/README.md

-# Interactive Data Visualisations with R, RMarkdown and Shiny
+# R for Geographic Data Analysis and Visualisation for Earth Sciences

 This course is designed to introduce you to the basics of creating interactive data visualisations using R; with two very different technologies: